Impacting liver disease: a growing, significant market with limited treatment options

 Professor, Skaggs Institute for Chemical Biology and Chair, Department of Chemical Physiology at The Scripps Research Institute

 Dr. Cravatt’s research group is interested in understanding the roles that enzymes play in physiological and pathological processes.
 To address this challenge, they develop and apply an array of genetic, pharmacological, and proteomic/metabolomic technologies.
 The Cravatt group has obtained fundamental insights into the chemical, biochemical, and physiological workings of several important mammalian serine hydrolases.
 Dr. Cravatt obtained his undergraduate education at Stanford University, receiving a B.S. in the Biological Sciences and a B.A. in History.
 He then trained with Drs.
 Dale Boger and Richard Lerner and received a Ph.D. in Macromolecular and Cellular Structure and Chemistry from The Scripps Research Institute (TSRI) in 1996.
 Professor Cravatt joined the faculty at TSRI in 1997 as a member of the Skaggs Institute for Chemical Biology and the departments of Cell Biology and Chemistry.
-Dr. Cravatt is a co-founder and scientific advisor of Activx Biosciences and Abide Therapeutics.
+Dr. Cravatt is a co-founder and scientific advisor of Activx Biosciences, Abide Therapeutics and Vividion Therapeutics.
 His honors include a Searle Scholar Award (1998-2001), the Eli Lilly Award in Biological Chemistry (2004), a Cope Scholar Award (2005), the Irving Sigal Young Investigator Award (2007), the Tetrahedron Young Investigator Award in Bioorganic and Medicinal Chemistry (2008), a MERIT award from the National Cancer Institute (2009) and inducted member of the National Academy of Sciences (2014) as well as being elected as a member of the American Academy of Arts and Sciences (2016).

-Gyongi Szabo, MD, Ph.D., FAASLD, AGAF, FACP
+Gyongi Szabo, MD, Ph.D.

 Contact Us